 We also understand some couples' desire to have enough embryos to freeze and use at a later time.

 Continuity of care is a hallmark of our treatment approach.
-As you explore third party options, your primary fertility physician will continue help manage your treatments, so you will enjoy the comfort and convenience that comes with receiving all care in one location.
-Mary Sabatini, MD, director of the program, is board-certified in reproductive medicine and infertility.
+As you explore third party options, your primary fertility physician will help manage your treatments, so you will enjoy the comfort and convenience that comes with receiving all care in one location.
+Mary Morris, MD, PhD, director of the program, is board-certified in reproductive medicine and infertility.
 In addition, the Fertility Center includes a team of professionals with specialized fertility expertise.

 - Staff Story